-- The question of who the owner is becomes very relevant in the case of an NSS, which in many countries is highly fragmented.
-What is a priority for the NSO may not be for other parts of the NSS, especially for the policymakers across government, and what is a priority for one of the MDAs that form part of the system may not be for the system as a whole. - Previous case studies and evaluations144 have shown that national statistical priorities are frequently distorted by resource limitations.
+- The question of who is the owner becomes very relevant in the case of a NSS, which in many 215. countries is highly fragmented.
+What is a priority for the NSO may not be for other parts of the NSS, especially for the policy makers across government, and what is a priority for one of the MDAs that form part of the system may not be for the system as a whole. - Previous case studies and evaluations145 have shown that national statistical priorities are frequently distorted by resource limitations.
 Development partner funding often fills these gaps, but sometimes in a way that skews country systems to agenda of donors.
 The case about the second conduct of a Violence Against Women Survey too early after the pilot survey despite global practices of monitoring every 7 to 10 years is a case in point.
-As a remedy for this, agreements reached by the international community in Busan at the fourth High Level Results Forum encouraged developing countries to produce National Statistical Development Strategies (NSDS) expressing national priorities around which development partners should align.
-While most developing countries now have these strategies, but a study by PARIS21 suggests that 'only 40 per cent of the statistics-related aid projects surveyed are aligned with the country's NSDS'.145 - There is, however, some evidence of aggregate improvement in alignment of assistance with the NSDS as recent PRESS data between 2010 and 2013 suggests that the share of commitments to statistical development reportedly aligned with NSDSs146 grew from 75 to 84 per cent.
+As a remedy for this, agreements reached by the international community in Busan at the 4th High Level Results Forum encouraged developing countries to produce National Statistical Development Strategies (NSDS) expressing national priorities around which development partners should align.
+While most developing countries now have these strategies, but a study by PARIS21 suggests that 'only 40% of the statistics-related aid projects surveyed are aligned with the country's NSDS'146. - There is, however, some evidence of aggregate improvement in alignment of assistance with the 217.
+NSDS as recent PRESS data between 2010 and 2013 suggests that the share of commitments to statistical development reportedly aligned with NSDSs147 grew from 75% to 84%.
 When examining this trend, however, one should also consider the steady increase in the number of countries implementing an NSDS.
 As of January 2015, of the 77 International Development Association (IDA) borrowers, 44 are currently implementing their strategies.
-A total of 97 per cent are currently engaged in an NSDS process.
+A total of 97% are currently engaged in an NSDS process.
 In Africa, 34 of the 40 IDA countries on the continent are designing or implementing a statistical strategy.
-It would have been interesting to uncover how much alignment is there among UNDAFs with NSDS, when these strategies exist. - 217.
-Ownership is about being in control and this means being able to make choices.
-In the area of NSCD that may mean making choices concerning alternative priorities such as between your commitment to report on global conventions and your commitment to increase the welfare of citizens through better evidence-based policy reform.
-The issue of ownership becomes complicated when there are tensions
+It would have been interesting to uncover how much alignment is there among UNDAFs with NSDS, when these strategies exist.

+218. Ownership is about being in control and this means being able to make choices.
+In the area of NSCD that may mean making choices concerning alternative priorities such as between your commitment to

-144 PARIS21 webpage accessed July 2016 http://www.datarevolution.paris21.org/studies-and%20reports.
+145 PARIS21 - accessed at datarevolution.paris21.org/studies